Worcester, South Africa: Recent history

 When Black Africans returned to Worcester at the end of the First World War, they were mainly employed as cheap labour for new construction programs springing up around town.
 By 1936, 1271 Black African people were living in the Worcester district.

 At the end of the Second World War, housing in Worcester was at a premium and Worcester had a squatter camp at Parkersdam.
 It was also during these years that Worcester started to expand with new residential areas and an industrial area.
-The Apartheid regime responded by total segregation of the different communities.
+The apartheid regime responded by total segregation of the different communities.

-In the Coloured area 1350 sub-economic dwellings and 584 economic dwellings were built in Esselen Park Uitbreiding (extension) also known as "ICE CHASSIS", Roodewal and Riverview, in addition, 230 plots were sold in Esselen Park for the erection of dwellings by purchasers.
+In the Coloured area 1350 sub-economic dwellings and 584 economic dwellings were built in Esselen Park Uitbreiding (extension) also known as "ICE CHASSIS", Roodewal and Riverview.
+In addition, 230 plots were sold in Esselen Park for the erection of dwellings by purchasers.
 Mostly Indian traders were forced to move their businesses from the declared White areas and resettle in the downtown business district of Durban Street.

 The Zweletemba township, to the southeast of the town, was awarded 524 sub-economic, 300 economic dwellings and two hostel schemes of 1274 units for single persons.
 Due to the policy of Apartheid, these people were not considered to be permanent residents and it was only after the abolishment of influx control in 1986 that the township population really exploded.
+In 1985, students protested over Afrikaans being a dominant language at school.
+Riots broke out and several students were shot by police in Robertson Road.
+A student named Nkosana Nation Bahumi was killed due to the protests.

 A further 67 sub-economic and 137 economic dwellings were developed in the White Areas and affluent residential areas towards the north of the town.
 The early years of Apartheid would also see the old town being transformed into a central business district.
 Most of the character and charm of the old buildings was lost as the then government and society replaced these buildings with new administrative and retail buildings, based on "New-World" consumerism.
 Grand Apartheid would leave the community divided and in segregated living areas.

 A separate Management Committee for Coloured People was introduced on 2 April 1965.
 With the coming of democracy to South Africa, Worcester now forms part of the Breede Valley Local Municipality.